“Why do I still feel hungry? I just had a meal!”; “Why am I always hungry?” – If you often feel this way, this article might be helpful for you!

 Fiber from fruits, vegetables, whole grains, legumes, and pulses helps us stay full longer.
 It is also vital for the growth of healthy gut microflora.

-But people who follow diets such as the keto diet avoid all kinds of carbs, including fruits and whole grains, and therefore tend to avoid fiber, making them feel hungry just after a meal.
+People who follow diets such as the keto diet avoid all kinds of carbs, including fruits and whole grains, and therefore unknowingly avoid fiber as well.
+This leads to feelings of hunger soon after a meal.

 You aren’t hydrated

 Water is essential for life!
 It also takes up some space in your stomach.
-However, if you are not drinking enough water, your stomach remains somewhat empty, and you tend to mistaken thirst for hunger, thus eating more without getting properly hydrated.
+However, if you do not drink enough water, your stomach remains somewhat empty, and you tend to mistake thirst for hunger.
+As a consequence, you end up eating more than

 You’re eating emotionally

 “I am not feeling good today.
 I need pizza!”; “I had a bad day at work.
-I better treat myself with a meal at my favorite restaurant.”
+I better treat myself to a meal at my favorite restaurant.”

-But before you go for this, ask yourself – “Am I hungry?” or “I just had a meal, do I need another one?”
+Before you head in this direction of emotional eating, ask yourself – “Am I hungry?” or maybe try and reason out – “I just had a meal, do I need another one?”

 Some people even mistake boredom for hunger.

-So, try cooking something healthy.
-Do you still feel hungry before eating something healthy and made at home?
+Try cooking something healthy.
+Do you feel hungry before eating a healthy home cooked meal?
 If not, then you’re not hungry at all.
 It’s just emotional hunger.

 You’re skipping meals.